City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 Note that in the task-definition.json the default value is "yes".
 Keep this in mind if you use the task definitions for production.

+## Creating youth clubs

+Currently, there's no user interface for creating youth clubs.
+You can insert them directly to the database to the `clubs` table.

 ## Testing SMS functionality

 To test SMS functionality locally, rename `.env.template` file to `.env` in */backend* and update the Telia username/password/user fields with right values *(check in Microsoft Teams - Vantaan Kaupunki Wiki page to see whom to contact to get the values)*